jbcodeforce/aws-studies/docs/sa/well-architectured.md

 Four area of focus:

-* **Organization**: define clear responsabilities, roles, and success interdependencies
+* **Organization**: define clear responsabilities, roles, and success interdependencies.
-* **Prepare**: design telemetry (logs, metrics...), improve flow, mitigate deployment risks, understand operational readiness
+* **Prepare**: design telemetry (logs, metrics...), improve flow, mitigate deployment risks, understand operational readiness.
 * **Operate**: understand workload health, operation health, achievement of business outcome.
-Runbooks and playbooks should define escalation process, and define owneship for each action
+Runbooks and playbooks should define escalation process, and define owneship for each action.
-* **Evolve**: learn from experience, make improvements, share with teams
+* **Evolve**: learn from experience, make improvements, share with teams.

 **Design principles:**

-* Perform operations as code
+* Perform operations as code.
-* Make frequent, small, reversible changes
+* Make frequent, small, reversible changes.
 * Refine operations procedures frequently.
 Set up regular game days to review and validate that all procedures are effective.
 * Anticipate failure: Perform “pre-mortem” exercises to identify potential sources of failure so that they can be removed or mitigated.
-* Learn from all operational failures
+* Learn from all operational failures.

 Use established runbooks for well-understood events, and use playbooks to aid in investigation and resolution of issues.

-CloudWatch is used to aggregate and present business, workload, and operations level views of operations activities.
+AWS CloudWatch is used to aggregate and present business, workload, and operations level views of operations activities.

+#### Assessment

 | Questions to assess|
 | --- |